hamolicious/OBJ-File-Renderer/README.md

 # OBJ-File-Renderer
 Renders OBJ file formats to a 2D display, uses Python and Pygame

+This is a rough 'sketch up' of the little side project, I will be cleaning up the UI and optimising the code a lot too later on!

 To use this script use the following commands:
 ```
 pip install pygame